iotaledger/IOTA-2.0-Research-Specifications/2-3 Value Tangle Protocol.md

 # Main Components

 As mentioned in the introduction, this section is divided into 9 subsections.
-To help orientate the reader, we briefly outline the actions performed on a value object.
+To help orientate the reader, we briefly outline the actions performed on a valaue object.

 After a message has been processed on the communication layer, it passes through the payload parser.
 If the payload is a value object, the parser calls the `value object processor` which does the following actions.
-1. Timestamp check
+1. Timestamap check
 2. Duplicate detector
 3. Conflict Check
 4. Initial Eligibility Check